About Kangaroo Kids

 Meet the founders

 Kangaroo Kids was created by the Pikel kids: Ellie, Emery, and Bodey in 2016.
-The Pikel family lives in Charlotte, North Carolina.
-Ellie is currently a sophomore at University of North Carolina at Charlotte.
-Emery is a senior at Covenant Day School in Matthews, NC.
-Bodey is a eighth grader at Carmel Christian School in Matthews, NC.
+The Pikel family lives in Fort Mill, South Carolina.
+Ellie is currently a nurse at Levine Children’s Hospital in Charlotte.
+Emery is a senior at the University of Georgia.
+Bodey is a senior at Catawba Ridge High School in Fort Mill, SC.
 In addition to giving back to children with chronic illnesses, the Pikel kids enjoy competitive tennis, baking, babysitting, and football.
 They also attend Elevation Church in Charlotte.

 About the name